Moody’s Great Impact Upon My Life by Bob Crichton Guest Author

 Even after one hundred fifteen years after his death, his name in Christian circles is still a household name.
 When you study his life in depth you will see God directing him to those who would give him great insight into the Christian life.
 Mr. Moody through the years as he preached would look back in retrospect and refer to these divine appointments as the “pivotal points” in his life.

-What he was able to learn about the Christian life, or better put the spirit-filled life, should inspire us to do the same.
+What he was able to learn about the Christian life, or better put, the spirit-filled life, should inspire us to do the same.
 That life is the normal Christian life.
-When you study Christian history you will find that D. L. Moody was used more to impact his generation around the world than any other Pastor or Evangelist that were his contemporaries.
+When you study Christian history, you will find that D. L. Moody was used more to impact his generation around the world than any other Pastor or Evangelist that were his contemporaries.
 The study of his life is so rich and inspiring.

 After forty years of study, I have more interest now, because I can see clearly the “pivotal points” that God used to endue D. L. Moody with power.
-The real key to Mr. Moody’s power was once he attained it, he never lost it.
-When he died he was at the pinnacle of power.
+The real key to Mr. Moody’s power was that once he attained it, he never lost it.
+When he died, he was at the pinnacle of power.

 I would challenge any Christian to study with diligence his life and ministry.
 The open secret of his life and power is contained in the statement that Henry Varley made to him.
 “It remains to be seen what God will do with… the man who is fully consecrated to Him.”